joaovitorsilvestre/nodejs-examples/README.md

 The folder called <b>full_example</b> is where I will use to store more complex examples, but this will be using various modules at the same time.
 Because there are a system with sessions, websockets, mongodb, redis, etc.

+<h2>Generate Project</h2>
+It's a script to generate a express project structure.
+There are already a tool to do this, that is called express-generator, but I prefer to create one for my own needs.